 Photo: Alex Krook

 I'm a PhD candidate in the Department of Economics at UC Berkeley.
-I expect to graduate in 2026 and am looking for jobs in the intersection of economics, policy and data science.
+I expect to graduate in 2026 and am looking for jobs in the intersection of economics and data science.

-My independent research explores how transport infrastructure shapes development and segregation.
-For example, in a current project, I design a causal inference strategy to estimate the effects of highways.
-This strategy leverages a novel natural experiment and draws on modern econometric methods, graph theory, and GIS tools.
+My independent research explores how transport infrastructure shapes development and segregation, using a causal design and GIS tools.
 This research is supported by the Berkeley Opportunity Lab.
 In my work (and sometimes outside of work), I use R and Python.

 I have 6 years of experience teaching economics, quantitative methods, history and public policy to students from diverse backgrounds.
 In 2024-2025, I served as Co-President of Economists for Equity at Berkeley, a graduate student organization dedicated to supporting students from underrepresented backgrounds through mentorship, research grants, and community-building events.